Is There Lactose In Condensed Milk

 Nutritional Profile and Lactose Content

 A typical serving of sweetened condensed milk (about 2 tablespoons) contains approximately 5-6 grams of lactose.
-This amount can be significant for those with moderate to severe lactose intolerance.
+Which means this amount can be significant for those with moderate to severe lactose intolerance.
 The nutritional profile also includes a high sugar content (around 22 grams per serving), fat, and some protein.

 Here’s a general breakdown of the nutritional content per serving: